Kepas-Beleglorn/EDMDFCougar_kubuntu/README.md

 10. Hide the window title of the wine window.
 11. Have fun!

 I had to force the use of my RTX 3080 by manipulating EDs configuration file, otherwise it was locked to the RTX 3060.
 Another issue I still have to solve is, that the virtual display gets lost whenever the display manager is being restartet, e.g. because I rearranged my displays.
-At the moment i ha

 Helpful sources:
 * [Configure WINE](https://www.reddit.com/r/SteamPlay/comments/aikukh/howto_doubletriple_monitor_setup_in_games_that/?rdt=36459)
 * [Setup virtual display](https://unix.stackexchange.com/questions/585069/unable-to-add-a-virtual-display-to-xorg/585078#585078)